The “Political” Grief of Living in 2025 As a Person Who Cares About Others

 The grief of living in 2025 as a person who cares is a heavy burden, but it's one we don't have to bear in silence or isolation.

-By acknowledging our pain, connecting with our communities, taking meaningful action, and prioritizing our well-being, we can navigate this hostile landscape with resilience and continue to be a powerful force for compassion and change.
+By acknowledging our pain, connecting with our communities, taking meaningful action, and prioritizing our well-being, we can continue to be a powerful force for compassion and change.

 Let our grief fuel our fight for a more just and equitable world.